 Peter Lineham is a former Professor of Religious History at Massey University.
 He is the author of Destiny: The Life and Times of a Self-made Apostle.

 This interview was originally aired on 95bFM radio.
-To download this interview click here.
+For more stories like this click here.